-If one or more of these risks or uncertainties occur, or if our underlying assumptions prove to be incorrect, actual results may vary significantly from those expressed or implied by forward-looking statements.
-The forward-looking statements represent our views as of the date of this document.
-While we may elect to update these forward-looking statements in the future, we have no current intention to do so except as to the extent required by applicable law.
+If one or more of these risks or uncertainties occur, or if its underlying assumptions prove to be incorrect, actual results may vary significantly from those expressed or implied by forward-looking statements.
+The forward-looking statements represent the Company's views as of the date of this document.
+While the Company may elect to update these forward-looking statements in the future, the Company has no current intention to do so except as to the extent required by applicable law.